codecypher/LearnAI/Level-0/ml/feature_engineering.md

-## Feature Importance
+## Feature Importance Techniques

-How to determine which features are the most important?

-### Dataset loading and preparation

 The article [2] has some code samples of data loading and preparation.

-### Feature Importance Techniques
+How to determine which features are the most important:

 1. Obtain importances from correlation coefficients